Seattle Mardi Gras riot: Fat Tuesday

 Over 4,000 party goers initially filled the neighborhood and its bars on Tuesday evening.
 Police estimated large crowds began forming in the central plaza at 9:00 pm and eventually spilled into the surrounding streets.
 The celebrations included drinking, dancing, and women baring their breasts for beads.
 Throngs of men began groping the women as they exposed themselves.
 Police estimated that the crowd swelled to anywhere between 5,000 and 7,000 people as the evening continued.

 Sporadic fighting broke out at about 10:40 pm.
 Police donned riot gear and formed lines but rarely entered the crowd.
 Some arrests were made at the periphery of the neighborhood's main square.
 Cars were vandalized and overturned.
 Small fires were set and the windows of business were shattered.
 Police were then notified that young men were brandishing handguns and other weapons towards people.
 By midnight, groups roved through the crowd randomly attacking people along the stretch of Yesler Way between First and Second Avenues.
 Paramedics were not able to reach some victims due to the lack of police control in the area.

 The police stood by and did nothing as a group assaulted a female teenager; when a bystander, Kris Kime, attempted to protect her, the group beat him to death.
 Witnesses said Kime was struck and knocked to the ground as he tried to help the frightened woman who had fallen in the melee.
 Kime died of massive head injuries.
 About 70 others were reported injured with 2 suffering gunshot wounds.

-At 12:30 am, 25 to 30 young men advanced on a line of police.
+At 12:30 am, 25 to 30 young white males advanced on a line of police.
 The police retreated while bottles and other debris were thrown.
 A team of bicycle officers made a quick charge toward the crowd with pepper spray before retreating.
 Fighting escalated with little police interference until shots were fired from within the mass of people at 1:30 am.
 With the assistance of an armored vehicle, police advanced on the crowd with tear gas, pepper spray, and flashbangs.
 The crowds were finally dispersed shortly after 2:00 am.